 Open number lines are a visual strategy where students use large hops to represent the tens place and small skips to represent the ones place.
 The subtraction with regrouping strategies bundle shares problems and examples that allow your students to draw out and reflect on the why of this problem solving method.

 Use these steps to solve a subtraction with regrouping problem using a number line:

 - Write the minuend at the end of the number line.

-- Hop backwards (using large hops, tens, and small skips, ones) to find the difference.
+- Hop backwards (using large hops for tens and small skips for ones) to find the difference.

 Having your students identify how many of each hop they need to draw helps when it comes to actually putting it on paper.